-ECON 401 Adam Smith and Karl Marx 3 credits A course focused on reading and discussing the works of two opposite but highly influential economic thinkers, Smith and Marx.
+ECON 401 Adam Smith and Karl Marx 3 credits Acourse focused on reading and discussing the works of two opposite but highly influential economic thinkers, Smith and Marx.
 Supplemented with material on other important economic thinkers from 1500 to 1870.
 Spring, even-numbered years.
-Prerequisite: ECON 202.
+Prerequisite(s): ECON 202

-ECON 402 Currents in 20th Century Economics 3 credits Emphasis on the works of Thorstein Veblen and neoclassical, Austrian, Keynesian, post-Keynesian and Chicago School economists.
-Spring, odd-numbered years Prerequisite: ECON 202.
+ECON 402 Currents in 20th Century Economics 3 credits Emphasis on the works of Thorstein Veblen and NeoClassical, Austrian, Keynesian, post-Keynesian and Chicago school economists.
+Spring, odd-numbered years.